protonemedia/laravel-api-health/README.md

 ]
 ```

-Just as the notification options, you can set the number of *allowed retries* and the class of the job on the checker itself.
+Just as the notification options, you can set the number of *allowed retries* and the class of the job *per checker*.
 If you would like to interact with the job before it is sent to the queue, you could use the `withRetryJob` method.
 This method receives the job, allowing you to call any of its methods before the job is actually dispatched:

 ```php
 <?php